thecandlestick/silverbullet/website/TreeMap.md

 ## Find

-It makes sense to start with _find_ because we don’t directly know where everything is in a BST
+We start with _find_.
+We don’t directly know where everything is in a BST, so we may need this operation for other tasks as well

 [[examples/treemap-find]]